 ● Completed manuscripts of novel-length only (at least 50,000 words)

 ● You will be required to submit details about yourself and your story, plus a synopsis (no more than 2 pages).
 Should we be interested off the back of that, we will request your completed manuscript

-Please note that we are only accepting full-length fiction at this time.
+Please note that we only accept full-length fiction.
 We do occasionally put out calls for anthologies of shorter-length fiction – please join our mailing list to be notified of our next call.

 If your story is in a radically different genre to the above (such as romance, erotica, literature, children’s, religious), we might not be the right fit for you.
 Do keep checking back (or join our mailing list): as we grow we fully intend to branch out into different areas in the future.